Oct. 31, 2023

 Safety and Ethical Use of Data

 AI used for safety monitoring on construction sites should be used ethically and responsibly.
-Data collected from workers and site sensors should be used exclusively for safety and not for surveillance or punitive purposes.
+Data collected from workers and site sensors should be used only for safety and not for surveillance or punitive purposes.

 The Future of BIM with AI Integration